Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 For the route starting from Ferrol, I have used my literary license and have broken up the traditional five long stages into eight days as shown below.
 This is now possible with the addition of albergues in Miño and Presedo.

-One who is hardy and fit can combine stages easily, to turn the walk into from 5-8 days at will.
+One who is hardy and fit can combine stages easily, to turn the walk into fewer days.
 The days I have broken down for the Camino Inglés from Ferrol are as follows:

 • Day One ~ Ferrol to Neda, 13.14 Km (8.17 Miles)